Liz Sherman

-Elizabeth Anne "Liz" Sherman is a fictional character appearing in the Hellboy comic book series created by Mike Mignola.
+Elizabeth Anne Sherman is a fictional character appearing in the Hellboy comic book series created by Mike Mignola.
 A firestarter, she becomes a ward of the B.P.R.D. at age 11 after burning her family to death in a traumatic accident.
 Sherman later hones her abilities and becomes a longtime field agent for the Bureau alongside Hellboy and Abe Sapien.

 In the live-action films by Guillermo del Toro, Sherman is played by Selma Blair and is portrayed as a love interest for Hellboy.
 Blair reprised the role for the Hellboy Animated films.

 Fictional character history

 Born in Kansas City, Kansas, on April 15, 1962, Liz has a normal childhood until her pyrokinetic abilities begin to manifest at age ten.
 Raised Catholic, Liz feels that the fires are a result of her sins, and for a short time manages to keep them under control by a combination of prayer and force of will.
 However, in July 1973, at age eleven, she loses control.
 The resulting eruption destroys a city block and takes the lives of her parents, brother, and pet dog.
 Liz's last uncontrolled manifestation takes place on July 4, 1984.

 After being juggled between extended family members following the death of her parents, Liz is taken in by the Bureau for Paranormal Research and Defense in May 1974, where she learns to control her power to some degree.
 In 1980, she becomes a full agent.
 She is often teamed with Hellboy and Abe Sapien.
 Her childhood trauma leaves her bitter and she comes and goes from the Bureau.
 During the events of the story arc Wake the Devil, while searching for Giurescu's body, Liz leads a group composed of herself, Bud Waller, and Leach to the Ruins of Czege Castle.
 By accident, Liz's group comes across a chamber containing the homunculus that is later named "Roger".
 Upon inspecting Roger, Liz inadvertently transfers her pyrokinesis into the homunculus.
 He comes to life and kills Bud before running off.
 Liz enters a coma as she is taken to Wauer Institute in Tirgoviste.
 The loss of her powers is causing her body to fail.
 She is saved when Hellboy finds Roger, who, plagued by guilt concerning the accident, returns her powers.

 To learn how to better control her pyrokinesis, Liz lives with a society of monks in the Agartha Temple in the Ural Mountains before resuming active duty in the Bureau after Hellboy quits.
 As a result of her time amongst the monks, Liz now has complete control over fire: she can produce small flames to light her way, erupt in a furious explosion of fire to destroy anything around her, and manipulate fire into shapes and designs.
 Her powers are magnified by an ancient object revealed to her in a dream by the mysterious Memnan Saa.
 This dramatic increase in her powers allows her to burn the towering Katha-Hem entity to dust.